Chiang Mai Markets Tour

 Our next destination is the First Christian church.
 We continue to San Pakoy market, a market where very few tourists go.
 We wander around this small, very old market and taste some of the typical Thai delicacies.
 Chat with some of the vendors before we get back in our samlors.
 After this, we cross the busy Charoenmuang road and wind our way through small alleys in the direction of Wat Ket.
 This is a historic area.
 Many of the first Western visitors settled in this area.
 We briefly stop at the Bain compound, formerly the offices of the Borneo Company.
 Next stop is the Wat Ket temple which houses a fascinating museum with old pictures and artefacts.
 Jack Bain, son of William Bain, the last manager of the Borneo Company, founded this museum.

 Kad Luang and Thapae Road

 We will continue on foot and cross the Ping River via the recently restored Chansom Memorial Bridge that will bring us right into the Tonlamyai Market.
-We wander through Kad Luang, as the complex of Tonlamyai and Warorot Markets called.
-Kad Luang is, without a doubt the most famous fresh food markets of Chiang Mai.
+We wander through Kad Luang, as the complex of Tonlamyai and Warorot Markets is called.
+Kad Luang is without a doubt the most famous fresh food markets of Chiang Mai.
 We get on our samlors for the last stretch back to Thapae Gate where the tour ends.